gtg092x/gulp-sftp/README.md

 type `String`
 Default: `null`

 If you wish to pass the key directly through gulp, you can do so by setting it to options.keyContents.
-This isn't very secure, however, and is strongly discouraged.

 #### options.auth